 Annual dollar limit.
-You should also be aware that the annual dollar limit on the amount you can defer is an aggregate limit that applies to all deferrals you may make under this Plan and any other cash or deferred arrangements (including 401(k) plans, simplified employee pensions or other 403(b) plans) in which you are participating.
-Generally, if your total deferrals under all cash or deferred arrangements for a calendar year exceed the annual dollar limit, then the excess must be returned to you in order to avoid adverse tax consequences.
-For this reason, it is desirable to request in writing that these excess deferrals be returned to you.
+You should also be aware that each separately stated annual dollar limit on the amount you may defer (the annual deferral limit and the "catch-up contribution" limit) is a separate aggregate limit that applies to all such similar salary deferral amounts and "catch-up contributions" you may make under this Plan and any other cash or deferred arrangements (including tax-sheltered 403(b) annuity contracts, simplified employee pensions or other 401(k) plans) in which you may be participating.
+Generally, if an annual dollar limit is exceeded, then the excess must be returned to you in order to avoid adverse tax consequences.
+For this reason, it is desirable to request in writing that any such excess salary deferral amounts and "catch-up contributions" be returned to you.